 Computers in the Library

-The Peterson Library has fifty-four Dell computers, 6 iMacs, 48 Dell laptops, and two dedicated print-only stations for use by our students and faculty.
+The Peterson Library has 79 Dell computers, 6 iMacs, 48 Dell laptops, 6 iPads, and 2 dedicated print-only stations for use by our students and faculty.
 These computers have the Microsoft Office Suite with Word, Excel, Access and Power Point along with internet connectivity.
 SPSS is installed on all laptops.
 You will need your UNH network ID and password to log into one of these computers.
 To print you will need to swipe your UNH ID card at the print management workstation to release your printouts.

 The entire library is a UNH Wireless zone.
 In addition, there are network connection boxes on the walls and columns near tables and desks that allow you to plug your laptops directly into the UNH network.
 They are located on all three floors.
 All you need is an Ethernet card and network cable to connect your laptop to the campus network.